-The woman in the photo is very upset.
+This week, the picture prompts focus on Dialogue.
+What I find really interesting in teaching Dialogue is that virtually all my students find Dialogue comes naturally to them!
+Their problem typically is not that they are unable to write excellent dialogue, but rather, that they simply don’t write dialogue.
+The tendency, even with many experienced writers, is to tell the story with description rather than to let their characters tell the story (through dialogue).
+Clearly, the woman in the photo is very upset.
 Imagine that there's someone off-stage talking to her.
 What are they talking about?
 What is their relationship?
 Does the off-stage character know why the woman is upset, or did she just come upon her?
 Does the crying woman know the other person?
-Is she a nurse?
-A doctor?
-A relative?
+Is the other person a doctor?
+A police officer?
+A private detective?

-Before you begin to write the dialogue, ask: "Whose point of view am I going to use?
-Who draws me the most and is most open to letting me see the world through her or his eyes?"
-Remember, you can be inside the mind, body, and heart of only your point of view character.
+Remember, while there is a second character in this scene, unseen in this picture, you can only be inside the mind, body, and heart of your point of view character.
 The reader knows only what she is thinking.
 The other characters can speak and act, but you don't know what they are thinking or feeling.
 This is the essence of point of view, which is most powerfully expressed through dialogue.

 A Stranger In The Alley: An archetypal image for a Mystery novel is a figure silhouetted in a dark alley.
 The dialogue for this scene should match the imagery.
 Clearly, your Point of View character is approaching this figure.
 The dialogue should be tense and fraught with the nuances of two individuals at odds with each other.

 Now is not the time for eloquent prose.
 Is your character afraid of this person?
 Has she come with money to pay for information?
 Does she have a gun for protection?
 Ask yourself how the dialogue will deepen the mystery even as it reveals enough details for the scene to drive the plot forward.

 Remember, it is the questions that your character wants to ask that are important, not an overly-embellished description of the surroundings.